Skip to contents

 position

-Position adjustment, default is "identity".
+Position adjustment for the geom, default is "identity".

 na.rm